-The figure below shows the results of an eBay search for the keyword dress.
 Which of these items looks better — the ones laid out on the floor or those on a mannequin or model?
-A designer dress in this search probably would have sold for twice the amount if it had been on a mannequin!
+A designer dress in this search probably would have sold for twice the amount if it had been displayed on a mannequin!

 Before you photograph your clothing, make sure the clothing itself imparts the image you want your buyers to see.
-For example, remove any loose threads and lint that have accumulated on the fabric.
+For example, remove any loose threads and lint that has accumulated on the fabric.

 Have the following items handy to help you with the cleaning and pressing chores:

-Steamer: Retail stores, clothing manufacturers, and dry cleaners all use steamers.
+Steamer: Retail stores, clothing manufacturers, and drycleaners all use steamers.
 Why?
-Because steaming the garment is kinder to the fabric and takes wrinkles out in a hurry.
-Steam penetrates the fabric (not crushing it, as does ironing) and makes the fabric look better than before.
+Because steaming the garment with a steam wand is kinder to the fabric and takes wrinkles out in a hurry.
+Steam penetrates the fabric (not crushing it, as does ironing) and seems to make the fabric look better than before.

-Spot cleaners: You should use spot cleaners only if you know what you’re doing.
-Some really great ones out there will remove a small spot, but you’d best practice on items that you’re not selling first.
+Spot cleaners: Use spot cleaners only if you know what you’re doing.
+Some really great ones out there will remove a small spot, but you’d best practice first on items that you’re not selling.

 Photographing fashion right takes a little time, but the right tools make the project easier.
 Here’s a list of some of the items you’ll need when photographing clothing: